Family Support Specialist

 - Comply with the agency’s policy and procedure regarding the identification and reporting of child abuse.

 - High school diploma or GED required.

 - At least 1 year of experience working in a childcare or preschool setting.

 - Previous experience working with refugee and/or immigrant families in a volunteer or professional capacity.

 - Ability to communicate effectively both orally and in writing with people from diverse cultures and backgrounds.

-- Knowledge of family support principles, parent-child interaction and child development.
+- Knowledge of family support principles, parent-child interactions, and child development.